bojanRoba/hyperskill/README.md

 # Hyperskill Projects

-This is a repo for tracking my progress on Hyperskill projects.
+This is a repo for tracking my progress on Hyperskill Data Science & Analytics Course projects.

 Let's begin...